shamamanizamani/LotteryApp/README.md

 ##  Contributions

-Contributions to Learnify are welcome!
+Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, you can fork the repository, make your changes, and submit a pull request.